AriJalk/old-unity-solo-train-game/README.md

-# ⚠️ Project Abandoned – Moved to New Repo
+# ⚠️ Project Reorganized – Restarted in Main Branch as Framework

-This project is no longer maintained.
+This project is no longer maintained in its current form.

-Development has moved to a New Repository implementing the game in Godot [Here](https://github.com/AriJalk/godot-solo-train-game).
+Development has **restarted** under the `main` branch, with a new focus on building a **modular Unity framework** for turn-based hex strategy games, rather than implementing a specific game.

+📦 The new version is available here: [Turn-Based Hex Strategy Framework (main branch)](https://github.com/AriJalk/prototype-game-framework/tree/main)

+If you’re looking for the latest architecture and reusable systems, check out the new `main` branch!

 # Solo Train Game in Unity Engine